Calen Addison Game Preview: Sharks vs. Canucks

 Addison Stats vs. the Canucks

-- The Canucks have conceded 45 goals in total (2.5 per game), which ranks sixth in the league for fewest goals allowed.
+- The Canucks have given up 52 goals in total (just 2.5 per game), the seventh-fewest allowed in the league.

 |2023-2024 Season